jcarle/cloneReader/README.md

 Open source.

+Responsive.

+Search in all feeds

+Remote login.

 Import subscriptions.xml and starred.json from google reader.

-Remote login.

-Responsive.

 Remote Storage.